 Students may join the class at any point in the year.
 They do NOT need to take Little Mozarts A before enrolling in Little Mozarts B.

 Tuesdays 4:00-4:40 July 6-27 (no materials fee required)

 Wednesdays 5:00-5:40 Little Mozarts B (5-6 yrs)

 Materials Fee: $25 that covers all books and piano bag

-Classes run almost year-round and require 4-month commitment
+Classes run September through June and require 4-month minimum commitment

 Piano Players Ages 6-8 years